BeaSuf/pg-electron-react-app/README.md

 GUI client for PostgreSQL DB - to get visual representation of the DB tables and columns.

 To help users that are new to use SQL queries.
-Left seide of the screen lists the tables of the DB.
+Left side of the screen lists the tables of the DB.
 Selecting a table from that list will generate a "SELECT" SQL query for this table in the Query area.
 Expanding the table(s) (by clicking on arrow down) will list the columns of the table and they will be added to the SQL query in the Query area.
 Checking/Unchecking the column(s) will amend the SQL query.
 To execute the SQL query, press on "Execute" button.
 To copy the SQL query to the clipboard, press on "Copy to Clipboard" button.
 The SQL query can be amended manualy as well as writen from scratch.